replate-lab/replate/README.md

 | 4 | Drying is predominantly falling-rate; any constant-rate period is short or absent | High | — |
 | 5 | The rotating shaft seal is the first mechanical component to fail | Moderate | — |

-Prediction 3 is the one I am least sure of and most interested in.
-It follows from the material passing through a dough-like phase as moisture drops, but I have not found direct measurements of it for food waste.
+Prediction 3 is the one we are least confident in and most interested in.
+It follows from the material passing through a dough-like phase as moisture drops, but we have found no direct measurement of it for food waste.

 ## Instrumentation

 The machine is built to produce data, not only output:

-- **Load cell beneath the vessel** — mass vs. time at 0.2 Hz.
-This yields the drying curve directly, which is the primary dataset.
+- **Load cell beneath the vessel** — mass vs. time at 0.2 Hz, yielding the drying curve directly.
+This is the primary dataset.
 - **Two thermocouples** (core, exhaust) — thermal behaviour and loss estimation.
 - **Inlet and exhaust humidity** — measured moisture pickup against the predicted Δω = 0.084 kg/kg dry air.